As most of the companies are relying on digitalization, the need for web and mobile app security skyrockets.

 Top-Notch Mobile App Security Practices

 Authentication is when the user proves his identity.
 For apps that require server-side implementation, users need to prove their identity to the server before accessing the app services.
-There are different ways to authenticate a user request in mobile apps.
+There are different ways to authenticate a user request in mobile app security.

 - Session-based Authentication